 Gawler River Floodplain Management Authority

-The Gawler River Floodplain Management Authority (GRFMA) was formed as a Regional Subsidiary under Section 43 and Schedule 2 of the Local Government Act 1999 in August 2002, by a Charter that was amended and published in The South Australian Government Gazette on 4th June 2015 at pages 2501 to 2506.
+The Gawler River Floodplain Management Authority (GRFMA) was formed as a Regional Subsidiary under Section 43 and Schedule 2 of the Local Government Act 1999 in August 2002 by establishment of a Charter.

 The six Constituent Councils of the GRFMA are: